minvws/nl-covid19-data-dashboard/README.md

 Without describing in detail all the rules we tend to follow here are some worth
 noting:

-#### General
+### General

 - All filenames are written in kebab-case.
 - We use named exports where possible.
-They improve typing and help refactoring.
+They improve typing and help with refactoring.
 - We aim to stop using barrel files (using an index file in a folder to bundle exports for the consuming code).
   Barrel files require manual maintenance and are therefore prone to neglect if forgotten.
-  Also, imports are auto-generated and collapsable by the IDE thus gives us no advantage.
+  Also, imports are auto-generated and collapsable by the IDE thus barrel files give us no advantage.
-- When writing complex components, we like them to have their own folder with sub-folders for `logic` and `components` that contain code which is only used internally by the component.
+- When writing complex components, we like them to have their own folder with sub-folders for `logic` and `components` containing code which is only used internally by the component.
 In the case of logic it can also be a file `logic.ts` if there is not a lot of business logic.
   When a component and sub-components share some